indico/indico/docs/source/search/features.rst

 External Search Service
 =======================

-Indico supports several powerful features for aggregation, filtering and retrieval of information natively covered by the out-of-the-box `Citadel`_ service.
+Indico provides several powerful features for aggregation and filtering when combined with an external search service supporting them, such as `Citadel`_.

 Aggregations
 ------------

-Aggregations, `as seen in Elastic Search <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_, provide a way to combine information in groups according to a certain metric, such as a field value, sum or average.
+Aggregations, as seen in `Elastic Search <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_, provide a way to combine information in groups according to a certain metric, such as a field value, sum or average.

 .. image:: ../images/search_features_aggregation.png